Knowledge House

 I've had a math handicap ever since fifth grade when my school experimented with what was called New Math and I never had a chance to master the basics.
 I'm so bad in math that my 12-year-old son was teaching me how to do fractions and percents out of his Saxon 6/5 book!
 The only reason why I am able to oversee my son's math lessons is because Saxon explains them so well that he can pretty much work through each chapter on his own.
 My husband had studied math all the way up to Differential Equations in college.
 Yet interestingly enough, it wasn't until Saxon came along that he finally learned how to do long division which somehow he had missed along the way.
 Thus, Saxon Math can help the whole family!

 Saxon lessons include number facts practice (timed worksheets) and oral practice in the lower grades, mental math practice, problem solving practice, written practice (with supplemental problems when needed), and regular assessments.
 K-3rd grade Saxon requires the use of manipulatives (not included, but they can be purchased separately or made by hand).
 4th-7th grade Saxon uses a student text, teacher's answer key, and a set of tests.
 Saxon also publishes textbooks for Algebra, Advanced Math, Calculus, and Physics.
-There is no separate Geometry text because geometric principles are integrated throughout the entire series.
+Although a separate Geometry text is available for those who want one, it is not really necessary because geometric principles are integrated throughout the entire series.

 Our family discovered the benefits of Saxon Math when teaching 3rd grade and we have been using it ever since.
 We have used Saxon 3rd grade, Saxon 5/4, Saxon 6/5, Saxon 7/6, Saxon Algebra ½ (Pre algebra), Saxon Algebra 1, Saxon Algebra 2, Saxon Advanced Math, Saxon Calculus, and Saxon Physics.
 While our oldest son is finishing up Calculus and Physics, our middle son is going to be starting Math 76 and our youngest son is still learning elementary arithmetic.
 This means that we will be doing Saxon Math for a long time to come, as we have a passion for Saxon!